Most Expensive Horse Breed

 The Selle Francais Horse

 This French breed is renowned as a top show jumping and dressage horse.
-With its athletic build and nimble footwork, the Selle Francais has dominated Olympic and competitive show jumping for decades.
+With its athletic build and nimble footwork, the Selle Francais has dominated Olympic and competitive show jumping, making it one of the most sought-after breeds in the Grand Prix.

 The breed originated as cavalry horses in France and was later refined for competitive equestrian events.
-To this day they are bred for their performance abilities.
+To this day, it is bred for its performance abilities.

 What Makes Them Expensive